Koreatown: Kuala Lumpur

-Sarawak

-There were also some North Koreans working and living in the mine industry on Sri Aman.

-This was revealed after a tragedy that killed one and injuring seven others North Koreans in 2014.

 Philippines

 The most well-known Koreatown in the Metro Manila area is located in Makati's Barangay Poblacion.
-Most of the Korean businesses can be found in the area bounded north-south by JP Rizal Avenue and Jupiter, and east-west by Makati Avenue and Rockwell Drive, with P. Burgos running roughly through the middle of the area.
+Most of the Korean businesses can be found in the area bounded north–south by JP Rizal Avenue and Jupiter, and east–west by Makati Avenue and Rockwell Drive, with P. Burgos running roughly through the middle of the area.
 In Quezon City, the Kalayaan Plaza Building has various Korean businesses, apartments and a church (one of seven or eight Korean churches in QC that existed in 2005).

 On Angeles, Pampanga.
 Anunas is the barangay that houses the city's Koreatown, a chain of Korean establishments along the Fil-Am Friendship Highway.
 Anunas is also identified as one of the growth centers of the city, focusing on light industries such as woodcarving and rattan craft.

+In Iloilo City, a commercialized Koreatown known as K-Town, located in Iloilo Business Park, features a lineup of Korean stores and restaurants.
+Since its establishment, it has become the primary venue for most Korean-related activities in the city.
+K-Town is also home to a commemorative historical marker celebrating the friendship between the Ilonggo and Korean people.